On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 \begin{rmk} As pointed out in \cite[Remark 6.2]{GRHandbook}, the universal coefficients formula expresses the finite group $H_1(\mathcal{M}_g;\mathbb{Z})$ as the torsion subgroup of $H^2(\mathcal{M}_g;\mathbb{Z})$.
 In \cite{KrannichCharacteristic}, Krannich and Reinhold calculated the torsion-free quotient of $H^2(\mathcal{M}_g;\mathbb{Z})$, for $g \ge 7$, in terms of $\Sigma_Q$. \end{rmk}

 It remains an interesting open question to determine the higher homology and cohomology groups of $\mathcal{M}_g$.
-We expect that the methods of this paper have more to say about these groups, especially when $g \gg 0$ so that the work of Galatius and Randal-Williams \cite{GRAbelianQuotients, GRHandbook} applies.
+We expect that the methods of this paper have more to say about these groups, especially when $g \gg 0$ so that the work of Galatius and Randal-Williams \cite{GRAbelianQuotients, GRHandbook} applies (when $g \gg 0$, Galatius and Randal-Williams prove these groups isomorphic to the (co)homology groups of $\Omega^{\infty}$ of a Thom spectrum, placing the problem firmly in the realm of stable homotopy theory).